 1. Product Sourcing and Inventory Management

 For buy-and-sell e-commerce businesses, and even those that manufacture items themselves, product sourcing is one of the first things to deal with.
-You surely won’t have an infinite supply of stock, so it’s important to have products and materials sourced from reliable partners at a steady rate.
-You definitely don’t want to list items as ‘out of stock’, as competitors might snatch up your would-be customers in the blink of an eye.
+There isn’t an infinite supply of stock, so it’s important to have products and materials sourced from reliable partners at a steady rate.
+You don’t want to list items as ‘out of stock’ as competitors might snatch up your would-be customers..

 You’ll need to outsource someone (or a team) with a knack for research skills — they’ll be able to find the best-quality and best-value suppliers.
 In addition, someone with reliable communication skills will be able to seal the deal with them and get your stock quota filled.